Traffic Ticket Lawyer in Austin – Travis County Ticket Attorney

 Whatever violation you may be facing, the worst thing you can do is to ignore it.
 If you fail to appear in court when required, or fail to pay your ticket, a warrant could issue for your arrest, and another charge of failure to appear or bail jumping could be filed against you.
 Pretending the incident never occurred will only make matters worse.
 If you believe a warrant has issued for your arrest for failure to pay/failure to appear, call Mr. Shrum immediately.
 It may be possible to have the warrant lifted before it becomes an even bigger problem.

-Penalties for Traffic Violations
+Penalties For Traffic Violations in Austin

 The penalties for traffic violations vary greatly, and there is no precise formula that will tell you, in every instance, what the fines or other consequences may be if you are found guilty.
 Penalties could range from a relatively small fine, to thousands of dollars in surcharges (continuing for years), to license suspension.
 The Texas Department of Public Safety assesses surcharges in two different circumstances: first, where you have accumulated six or more points during the preceding three years; and second, if you are convicted of specific offenses (DWI, driving without a valid license, and others).
 The factors involved in determining the particular consequences in your case will also depend upon: